beothorn/automataCraft/README.md

 Then a terminator and up to 20 ignored blocks before the autoata block.

-# Example 2: Many patterns
+# Example: Many patterns

+TODO:

 If you want more than one pattern just add the next sequence and then the terminator at the end.

+# Example: Game of life

+TODO:

-# Example 3: Glass corridor downwards
+# Example: Glass corridor downwards

+TODO:

-# Example 4: Maze solver
+# Example: Maze solver

+TODO: